Motuarohia Island: History

 Motuarohia Island has a long history of human settlement, as evidenced by archaeological sites including a pa site, terraces and pits.

 In 1769, Captain James Cook anchored just south of the island, hence one of the bays is named Cook's Cove.
 His reports indicated that there were 200 to 300 Maori on the island and a pa at the eastern tip of the island.

 In 1839 the Island was bought by a whaler and sealer, John Roberton, from Ngāpuhi chiefs, Te Wharerahi and Rewa.
-Roberton established a farm on the island before drowing in 1840, leaving the island to his widow, Elizabeth Roberton and their two children.
+Roberton established a farm on the island before drowning in 1840, leaving the island to his widow, Elizabeth Roberton and their two children.

 Some local Māori claimed the land should return to its former owners after the death of John Roberton.
 In 1841 Elizabeth Roberton attended a land commission hearing in Kororāreka where the chiefs Wharerahi and Rewa supported her claim to the land.

 After the death of Rewa's daughter, Moewaka, Elizabteh would come into custody of Moeweka's daughter Eliza Isabella Brind.
 To run the farm Elizabteh hired a farm manager, Thomas Bull, and farmhand Wiremu Kīngi Maketū.
 Bull mistreated Maketū resulting in Maketū murdering Bull, Roberton, her two children and Isabella Brind.
 Maketū faced trial and became the first person sentenced to death in New Zealand.

 Ownership of parts of the island changed hands later, and since 1979 the central section of the island, including the lagoons, is publicly accessible Department of Conservation land.